* SEC fiscal 2012 budget up 28 pct under Obama plan

 Monday large funding increases for U.S. market regulators, a

-move already coming under fire from Republicans who oppose key
+move likely to come under fire from Republicans who oppose key

 provisions in the Dodd-Frank financial reform law.